rasiras/Subs-Gather/README.md

 # Subs-Gather

-A simple Python script for finding subdomains of a given domain.
+A simple Python script for finding subdomains of a given domain by using several open source tools .

 Usage
 ```